vedatechnologiesinc/vix/README.md

-  flake, f              flake commands develop, d            run a dev shell make, m               run `make' inside a dev shell rebuild, rb           rebuild the system search, s             search for packages find, fd              search for packages in the `nixpkgs' flake run, r                run a Nix application
+  flake, f              flake commands develop, d            run a dev shell make, m               run `make' inside a dev shell rebuild, rb           rebuild the system configuration from a flake search, s             search for packages find, fd              search for packages in the `nixpkgs' flake run, r                run a Nix application